Kingobaino1/Capstone-Project_scraper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# TIC-TAC-TOE Game
+# Scraper Project

-> Scraper Project
+> Scraper

-Scraper is a way of getting data from websites
+Scraper is a way of getting data from websites.
+In this project we scraped data from nike.com for both men and women shoes in the categories of lifestyle and football.

 # Built with